-Success is about embracing the fact that every industry is being disrupted by businesses that are taking a data-driven approach, that are looking to understand all of the data points around their customers and then curate personalised experiences, by utilising automation.
+Business success is about embracing the fact that every industry is being disrupted by businesses that are taking a data-driven approach, that are looking to understand all of the data points around their customers and then curate personalised experiences, by utilising automation.

 Moving down that automation path is no longer daunting.
-The tools are realistic for small businesses to deploy.
+The marketing tools are realistic for small businesses to deploy.
 This democratisation of technology is what’s driving the hyper disruption of every industry.
 It’s important to get on board if you want to thrive as a business in the decade ahead.

 They’re not spending time building quotes, because the technological tool they use automatically guides them through a quote quickly and offers e-signature functionality so they can digitally capture and process a signed order form.

-These micro moments of automation through the sales cycle empower salespeople to focus on what they enjoy and what they’re good at, which is customer-facing conversations with the right people at the right time.
+These micro moments of business automation through the sales cycle empower salespeople to focus on what they enjoy and what they’re good at, which is customer-facing conversations with the right people at the right time.
 Perhaps most importantly, it makes salespeople happier and more productive.
 That is a potent weapon in the battle for business success.